Jan 4, 2022

 Deep down we all know that we're connected to things outside of our control, some call it their gut instinct, some say I just had a sixth sense about something.
 That odd feeling when something tells us not to cross the road just yet and seconds later a car comes whizzing round the corner and had we crossed we wouldn't be here.
 There are many stories like this around the world and the truth is yes we are all inter connected.

 I choose to work with the Chakra colours as they are based on reflections of light and that's such a beautiful thing to do when you are surrounded by glass that basically twinkles and reflects all the time.
-Adding candles to coloured glass makes any room cosy so I find it incredibly relaxing to consolidate and build on that connection.
+Adding candles to coloured glass makes any room cosy and I find it incredibly relaxing to consolidate and build on that connection.

 So, back to the Chakras.
 I decided to use them as a base for my work and even if you don't buy into the Chakra logic they're pretty and look colourful together and I always think the world needs more colour!
 Anyone who has met me in real life will attest to the fact that magnolia is definitely NOT a colour I accept exists or would ever use!
 Over the coming weeks I plan to go through each colour and use pictures from around my home and garden to show how I use them to boost my own energies.